AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 Any visible state of ``Hidden_Nested`` would also have been part of ``P``'s hidden state.
 However, if ``P`` contains a visible nested package, that nested package's state isn't part of ``P``'s hidden state.
-Instead, you should delare that package's hidden state in a separate state abstraction on its own declaration, like we did above for ``Visible_Nested``.
+Instead, you should declare that package's hidden state in a separate state abstraction on its own declaration, like we did above for ``Visible_Nested``.